krishharyani/Attentus2/README.md

 3. Add your OpenAI API key
 4. Configure Firebase project settings
 5. Update the frontend API host to your local IP address
+6. Ensure all required credentials are in the `backend/credentials/` directory

 ### 5. Start the Application